 I have been travelling a lot lately.
 One observation I find, particularly true for long-haul and international flights, is that the elder travels a lot.
 In fact, on most long-haul flights, you’ll often find elder (50 years old and beyond) travelling than youngsters.

 One explanation for this, I thought, comes from the trade-off of owning time and money.
 Pre-working age, such as when one pursues education, he is in total control of how to spend his time.
-However, he wouldn't be financially capable to afford many amenities of life.
-In another world, he doesn't have money.
+However, he wouldn’t be financially capable to afford many amenities of life.
+In another world, he doesn’t have money.
 The reverse is true once he starts working: he is now financially capable to afford his wants, yet loses the freedom/control of his time to the institution he belongs.
-One may view that we have both the control of time and money during retirement period.
-Since you have guaranteed income and the freedom to control your own time, retirees would spend more time on enjoying life, such as going traveling.
+One may view that we have both the control of time and money during the retirement period.
+Since you have guaranteed income and the freedom to control your own time, retirees would spend more time on enjoying life, such as going travelling.